 Everyone with lipodystrophy should eat a low-fat diet.
 But children still need enough calories and good nutrition so they grow properly.

 Exercise, especially if you have FPL, will help you stay healthy, too.
 Physical activity lowers blood sugar and can keep fat from building up where it shouldn’t.

 People with CGL may be able to get shots of metreleptin (Myalept) to replace the missing leptin and help prevent other diseases.
 Statins and omega-3 fatty acids, found in some fish, can help control high cholesterol or triglycerides, too.

-If your child has diabetes, she'll need to take insulin or other drugs to control her blood sugar.
+If your child has diabetes, they'll need to take insulin or other drugs to control their blood sugar.